-hours equivalent 3 3 0 Fall, Spring MOTR PHIL 102 - Introduction to Ethics.
+Credit hours Lecture contact hours Lab contact hours Typically offered CORE 42 (MOTR) equivalent 3 3 0 Fall, Spring MOTR PHIL 102 - Introduction to Ethics.

 PHI 197 Perspectives in Philosophy

 A variable content course designed to explore the philosophical significance of issues of cultural, social, or individual importance.
 Students should consult the registration schedule to determine the topic to be covered in a given semester, and to see if it has an International/Intercultural component.
 The course may be repeated to a maximum of 6 hours as topics change.